Severson-Group/AMDC-Firmware/README.md

 Getting AMDC is start and run FPGA and C code can be hard.
 If it isn't working, try repeating the programming steps.
 Make sure to reset the board by either power cycling AMDC or pushing `RESET` button on AMDC.

-Xilinx tools also have **many** bugs/quirks.
+Xilinx tools also have **many** quirks.
 Good luck getting everything working!

-## Authors

-Initial firmware design work by Nathan Petersen during 2018-2019.

 ## License